jha-ayush/ucb_fintech/README.md

-# ucb_fintech
+# UC Berkeley FinTech Bootcamp
-Repo for UCB Fintech Bootcamp projects
+This repository contains all the FinTech Modules assignments